lucamozzz/lucamozzz/README.md

 ## Who am I?
 I'm a Computer Science (BSc) student at Unicam (Università di Camerino) and I'm about to graduate.
-I'm still looking for a specific field to deep-dive into but, in the meantime, I like working on all kinds of projects, especially those where UI/UX thinking is required.
+I'm still looking for a specific field to deep-dive into.
+In the meantime, I enojy working on all kinds of projects, especially web apps where UI/UX thinking is required.
-<br>Feel free to take a look at my <a href="https://motsiiih.github.io" target="_blank">personal webpage</a>!

 ## Technologies
 I update this list whenever I learn new skills.
 As I'm writing, I'm comfortable using:<br><br>